estnltk/pyvabamorf/README.md

 # Installation

-To build and install the Python library, invoke the following command:
+To build and install the Python library on Linux, invoke the following commands:
 ```
+python setup.py build
-python setup.py install
+sudo python setup.py install
 ```

 # Usage examples